Getting through to potential customers can be challenging – especially when you’re going in cold.

-14. Use a CRM to Track Your Progress
+14. Use a CRM to Manage Prospecting and your Sales Pipeline

 By automatically tracking details like where your best leads come from and which email sequences result in sales most often, you can find ways to optimize your outbound sales pipeline and maximize your revenue.

 Ready to up your outbound sales game and start closing more deals with less effort?
 Try Propeller today to see what selling on easy mode is really like.

 Take the guesswork out of your outbound sales process with the right technology built for fast-growing companies.

 Try Propeller today, free for 14 days.
 You’ll have all the tools you need to turn your outbound sales process into a finely-tuned machine that converts cold leads into hot sale opportunities--on autopilot!